 - Speakers will generally be required to pay for all travel expenses upfront (airfare, transportation, etc.) and be reimbursed in a single-check after the seminar.
 Please check with Jane to see if speaker is currently in our system well before the day of the seminar.
 If they are not in our system, the day of the seminar they will need to complete the UCB Substitute W-9 and Supplier information Form, so they can be reimbursed.
 Give this form to Jane along with the completed reimbursement forms.

-- If the speaker is not a US citizen or permanent resident, have him or her fill out the UC W8-BEN form and the , and make a copy of their passport and their ESTA/I-94.
+- If the speaker is not a US citizen or permanent resident, have him or her fill out the UC W8-BEN form and the , and make a copy of their passport photo page and one of the following: I-94 or visa stamp page OR ESTA and visa stamp page.

 - hen seeking travel reimbursements associated with seminars.
 Aside from working with the speaker in terms of completing the form and attaching the required documentation, be sure to (a) write the seminar course number in the 'fund source' box and (b) have the form signed by the faculty member responsible for the seminar as the 'approver'.